Pulpit Today Sermons

 I am convinced that God wants every Christian to have what the songwriter penned in the hymn years ago: “Blessed Assurance.”
 And “Blessed Assurance” for Christians is that deep-seated confidence that Jesus is our Savior and Heaven awaits us when this life ends.

 (Illustration) Several years ago, I was speaking with one of my cousins.
 She was raised in a preacher’s home and grew up in church.
-While she testified to being a Christian she shocked me with what she said: “You know, I love the Lord, and do my best to follow Him, but we can never be fully certain we are truly saved.
+While she testified to being a Christian, she shocked me with what she said: “You know, I love the Lord, and do my best to follow Him, but we can never be fully certain we are saved.
 There’s always that one sliver of doubt that makes you wonder if everything is right between the Lord and you.”
-But we don’t have to live that way.

 (Transition) So why do Christians fall into the trap of doubt and question their salvation?
 I want to explore several reasons why people lack the assurance of salvation: